 SCA 115 Introduction to Cultural Anthropology (3 hrs.)
-This course provides an introduction to the theories and methods used by sociologists to understand society.
-It explores topics ranging from culture to social institutions, including education, the economy, and government.
-It also examines how social identities, such as race, class, and gender affect people's lives and life chances.
+This course explores human diversity from hunters and gatherers through industrialized societies.
+It examines the implications of various economic, social, political, symbolic, and religious systems for the lives of men and women.
 Counts toward the Tier II, Human Behavior and Social Institutions context.